New electric cars 2020

 Citroen C4 EV

 Citroen has confirmed that the C4 Cactus family hatchback will be returning in electric form.
 However, rather than being based on the current Peugeot 308, it'll sit on brand-new underpinnings specifically designed to accommodate large 60kWh batteries, in order to deliver 217 miles of range under the latest 'real-world' testing procedure.
-The electric Citroen C4 will be a rival for the Volkswagen ID.3 hatchback, while the forthcoming Peugeot e-208 and Vauxhall Corsa-e will sit on the same platform as the Citroen.
+The electric Citroen C4 will be a rival for the Volkswagen ID.3 hatchback, using the same platform as the Peugeot e-208 and Vauxhall Corsa-e.

 Polestar – formerly the performance tuning arm of Volvo – is now a standalone brand with a focus on sporty, electrified models.
 Its first car, the Polestar 1, has already set the tone with its 592bhp plug-in hybrid powertrain, but 2020 looks set to bring the company’s first electric car – the Polestar 2.
-The new car will be a four-door saloon to rival the Tesla Model 3; Polestar says the 2 will return a range of around 310 miles from a 78kWh battery, with prices to start at around £51,000.
-A cheaper, standard model is expected to arrive 12 months later, with a price tag of around £34,000.
+The new car will be a four-door saloon to rival the Tesla Model 3; Polestar says the 2 will return a range of around 310 miles from a 78kWh battery, with prices to start at £49,900.
+Prices will then fall 12 months later, with a sum in the region of £35,000 likely.
 UK buyers will be pleased to note that the Polestar 2 will be available in right-hand drive.

 Following the e-208 will be its bigger brother, the Peugeot e-2008 SUV.
 Closely related to the DS 3 Crossback E-Tense, the e-2008 will use the same 50kWh battery as the e-208, returning slightly less range – 193 miles – owing to its larger profile.
 Capability for 100kW rapid-charging technology will also feature, meaning recharging times will be up there with the best in class.
-Our recent prototype drive confirms that the e-2008 feels ready to compete with the likes of the Hyundai Kona Electric and Kia e-Niro.
+Our recent drive in the e-2008 confirms that it feels ready to compete with the likes of the Hyundai Kona Electric and Kia e-Niro.

 New Tesla Roadster